mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Engineers at Makhidkarun had designed an advanced gunnery artificial narrow intelligence system.
 Their attempts to market it to the Imperial Navy had met with, at best, lukewarm responses.
-In an attempt to prove the software’s value, executives of the company in the Deneb sector approached their counterparts at GSbAG to craft a starship specifically designed to utilise their advanced software.
+In an attempt to prove the software's value, executives of the company in the Deneb sector approached their counterparts at GSbAG to craft a starship specifically designed to utilise their advanced software.
 Instead of requiring 20 gunners, as other vessels of this size did, the design would incorporate